 6 large ripe tomatoes or 500 g passata (sieved tomatoes) or 1 can chopped tomatoes.

 1/2 tsp cinammon

-The beans should be on the softer side, not al dente!
-This does go against all my instincts regarding green vegetable consumption but it just doesn’t taste right with crunchy beans.
+The beans should be soft, not al dente!
+This does go against all my instincts regarding green vegetable consumption, but it just doesn’t taste right with crunchy beans.
 They should be soft and silky.
 Check there is another water during the cooking and if it starts to look dry add more.

-You should have a light yet rich sauce by this point.
-If it is too thick add water and if too thin, simmer with the lid off so that some of the water can evaporate.
-You need a decent amount of sauce to soak through the rice.
-Season with salt according to your taste.
-Check the lamb is tender and if so, it is done.
+The sauce should be glossy at this point.
+If it is too thick add some more water and if too thin, simmer with the lid off so that some of the water can evaporate.
+Check for salt and add a pinch at a time and stir.

 Serve with rice or bread (or both) and tahini salad.
 If serving cold as part of a mezze; drizzle a little oil on top before serving.